storyprotocol/documentation/docs/Developers/tutorials/case-study-register-derivative-ippy.md

 }
 ```

-Note that the NFT's `tokenUri` is set through

 ## 5. Register as Derivative

 Now that we have minted an NFT, registered it as IP, and set proper metadata, we can register it as a derivative of Ippy.
 The `PiPi.sol` contract uses `registerDerivativeForToken` to handle this: